Interview – Cathy Podewell

 Larry Hagman and Cathy Podewell in Dallas.

 Cathy Podewell – The best memories!
-That it has survived and it has become a fan-favorite is, so wonderful in of itself because of the rest of cast I get to see now.
+That it has survived and it has become a fan-favorite is, so wonderful in of itself because of the rest of the cast I get to see now.
 I kept in touch with Kevin S. Tenney, but I hadn’t seen everybody else since we made the movie, so that was a great reunion.

 I loved everybody then and I love everyone now.
 We were all so young.
-Even Kevin, he was a young director.
+Even Kevin was a young director.
 We just had the best time.
 At the time, we thought it would play in the theater, maybe go to VHS, and that’s it.
 We were just in the moment having a great time.

 How I got the part?
 I think my agent just sent me in.
 Kevin tells the story that they loved my reading, they had seen a bunch of actresses, and the casting director was pulling for me.
-Funny enough, Kevin was looking at my headshot, and I always played a little bit younger than I was, but my head shot was kind of mature looking.
+Funny enough, Kevin was looking at my headshot, and I always played a little bit younger than I was, but my headshot was kind of mature-looking.
 Kevin said, “I think she is too old looking,” but the casting director said, “No Kevin, she’s really young looking.”
 Thank goodness for the casting director, Tedra Gabriel.
 I was so excited, I remember getting the call and it was very exciting!

 Cathy Podewell – You know, it’s funny, I was pretty much that girl in high school.
 (Laughs) I was definitely a good girl, I was the girl at the party who would walk in, and my friends would say, “Cathy, there is a 6 pack of TAB in the fridge for you.”
 I didn’t drink, I didn’t smoke, but I wasn’t a square.
 I think Judy is a little more prudish than I was.
-The difficulty of just really being a novice at the time, was the suspending of your belief, and your imagination had to kick in right away.
+The difficulty of just really being a novice at the time was the suspending of your belief, and your imagination had to kick in right away.
 To get to that place of terror, that was the most challenging part.
-Otherwise it was pretty easy.
+Otherwise, it was pretty easy.

 CrypticRock.com – Everyone’s characters are quite memorable.
 One of the memorable aspects of Night of the Demons was the house used in 90% of the film.
-Since having been torn down years later, did you actually film inside that house?
+Since having been torn down years later, did you film inside that house?

 Cathy Podewell – Everything was inside.
 The whole movie was shot inside, outside, and climbing over the wall there.
 That’s the amazing thing about this movie.
 There was no sound stage, it was all on location.
 There was no CGI.
 That’s mind-boggling to think.
 I think that’s the impressive thing about this movie, how beautifully shot it was, the quality of the lighting, the smoke.
 I think we spoke about it on the Blu-ray, but the smoke effect was created by what was called blue cookies.
 They were these discs, they would light them on fire, they would smoke, fill the air, and last in a way that real smoke or dry ice wouldn’t.
-The reflective quality of the light coming in from the door, all was achieved and it was brilliant.
+The reflective quality of the light coming in from the door was achieved and it was brilliant.
 We have since found out the blue cookies were banned, they are super carcinogenic.
 We would come home at the end of every day and I would blow my nose, and it was blue!
 It was amazing to be in that house for the whole shoot.
 It was really pretty magical.

 Cathy Podewell as Judy in Night of the Demons.